jcpetro97/ansible-role-sshconfig/README.md

 SshConfig
 =========

-This role will create/update the /home/<username>/.ssh/config file.
-There are two different configs, one for Work, one for Home.
+This role will create/update the /home/<username>/.ssh/config file with the content specified in the playbook exexution.

 Requirements
 ------------